goon034/ethereum-org/views/content/token.md

 #### Deploying

 Scroll down and you'll see an estimated cost for deployment.
 If you want you can change the slider to set a smaller fee, but if the price is too below the average market rate your transaction might take longer to pick up.
 Click *Deploy* and type your password.
 After a few seconds you'll be redirected to the dashboard and under **Latest transactions** you'll see a line saying "creating contract".
-Wait for a few seconds for someone to pick your transaction and then you'll see a slow blue rectangle representing how many other nodes have seen your transaction and confirmed them.
+Wait for a few seconds for someone to pick your transaction and then you'll see a slow blue rectangle, representing how many other nodes have seen and confirmed your transaction.
 The more confirmations you have, the more assurance you have that your code has been deployed.

 ![Created Token](/images/tutorial/created-token.png)